seprokof/leetcode/README.md

 [3392](3392).
 Count Subarrays of Length Three With a Condition
 [3394](3394).
 Check if Grid can be Cut into Sections
 [3396](3396).
 Minimum Number of Operations to Make Elements in Array Distinct
+[3403](3403).
+Find the Lexicographically Largest String From the Box I